rradonic/wiki-tracer-ts/notes.md

 ### Running instructions

-1. Run `tsc --watch` to compile the back end typescript into dist/
+1. Run `npx tsc --watch` to compile the back end typescript into dist/

    - Run this as a vscode Task to get project wide error reporting in vscode